tensorleap/leap-cli/pkg/tensorleapapi/docs/JobNotificationAnalyzeContext.md

 ### NewJobNotificationAnalyzeContext

-`func NewJobNotificationAnalyzeContext(jobId string, jobType JobTypeEnum, projectName string, projectId string, modelName string, modelExtId string, sessionRunId string, ) *JobNotificationAnalyzeContext`
+`func NewJobNotificationAnalyzeContext(jobId string, jobType JobType, projectName string, projectId string, modelName string, modelExtId string, sessionRunId string, ) *JobNotificationAnalyzeContext`

 NewJobNotificationAnalyzeContext instantiates a new JobNotificationAnalyzeContext object This constructor will assign default values to properties that have it defined,